af6140/atom-eyaml-profiles/README.md

 This plugin allows you setup multiple public/private key pairs(`profiles`).
 Profile can be changed on the fly and the corresponding keys are used to decrypt/encrypt text.

 It's inspired by the `atom-hiera-eyaml` plugin which support create key pairs but do not support multiple key profiles.
+It does not require you to have `hiera-eyaml` ruby program installed like `atom-hiera-eyaml`.
+But it does not help you generate encryption keys.

 #### Configuration